Thanks to all who attended and participated in the conference! You are all IEFA Champions!

 The Montana Office of Public Instruction (OPI) Indian Education for All (IEFA) Unit invites you to the 2026 IEFA Best Practices Conference.
 March 23rd and 24th, East Helena High School"We Are All Related: Planting the Seeds of Knowledge, Growing Our Montana Story."

-This is a vital opportunity to share your successful strategies, resources, and innovative practices for integrating the Essential Understandings Regarding Montana Indians and fostering culturally sustaining pedagogy.
-We are seeking engaging, practical sessions that demonstrate how you are building strong community relationships and embedding authentic IEFA content into your curriculum across all grade levels.
+This is a vital opportunity to learn about successful strategies, resources, and innovative practices for integrating the Essential Understandings Regarding Montana Indians and fostering culturally sustaining pedagogy.
+We have engaging, practical sessions that demonstrate how teachers are building strong community relationships and embedding authentic IEFA content into curriculum across all grade levels.

 Teresa Veltkamp Award Recipients